shawfdong/shawfdong.github.io/_posts/2015-3-10-PF-on-Mac-OS-X.md

 block in
 pass out quick
 {% endhighlight %}
 The first rule is to allow incoming **Bonjour** traffic.
-In a hostile environment, e.g., a public WiFi, we'll put the above 3 lines at the end of the file to block all incoming traffic, in which case, the sub rulesets in anchor "com.apple" will have no effect! **Note** for each packet or connection evaluated by PF, *the last matching rule* in the ruleset is the one which is applied.
+In a hostile environment, e.g., a public WiFi, we'll put the above 3 lines at the end of the file to block all incoming traffic, in which case, the sub rulesets in anchor "com.apple" will have no effect!

+<p class="note">For each packet or connection evaluated by PF, <em>the last matching rule</em> in the ruleset is the one which is applied.</p>

 In work environment, you can put the 3 lines right above the line:
 {% highlight conf %}
 anchor "com.apple/*"
 {% endhighlight %}